etcpwd13/greyfriar_blog/_posts/2020-12-29-Notes-Archetype.md

 ```

 That history file shows that the administrator account was used to map a drive to T:\ and what the password was.

+From the "ARCHTYPE" box we learned that their was an Administrator/Admin account that used the Password: MEGACORP_4dm1n!!

 This reveals that the backups drive has been mapped using the local administrator credentials.
 We can use Impacket's psexec.py to gain a privileged shell.

 Finally we can use psexec.py from Impacket to connect to the server as Administrator useing the password found in the above step and het the root target hash

+ Administrator/Admin account that used the Password: MEGACORP_4dm1n!!